hwmhht/hht204806/Lesson-4:-Perspective-projection.md

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/04-perspective-projection/f03.png)

 In this expression the transformation matrix is the same as in the previous one, but the 2x5 matrix is nothing else but the vertices of our squarish object.
 We simply took all the vertices in an array, multiplied it by the transformation matrix and obtained the transformed object.
-Cool, is not it?
+Cool, is it not?

 Well, the true reason hides here: very, very often we wish to transform our object with many transformations in a row.
 Imagine that in your source code you write transformation functions like